Effects conditional on post-treatment events generated by independent mechanisms: Independent mechanisms

 \section{Independent mechanisms}

 Consider a large RCT that compares quality of life at 6 months ($Y$) between individuals who undergo a plastic surgery ($A=1$) and no treatment ($A=0$).
 The surgery takes place immediately after randomization.
 Some participants died before 6 months of follow-up ($D=1$).
 Thus, the outcome $Y$ is only defined for individuals who survived until the end of the study ($D=0$).
-The post-treatment event $D$ here represents what is called a ``truncating'' event\cite{stensrud2023conditional}, sometimes broadly classified as a ``intercurrent event''\cite{stensrud2022translating, ich2019addendum} or a ``competing event''\cite{cottone2023estimand}, although the precise definition of these terms is debated and varies across literatures\cite{young2021identified}.
+The post-treatment event $D$ here represents what is called a ``truncating'' event\cite{stensrud2023conditional}, sometimes broadly classified as an ``intercurrent event''\cite{stensrud2022translating, ich2019addendum} or a ``competing event''\cite{cottone2023estimand}, although the precise definition of these terms is debated and varies across literatures\cite{young2021identified}.
 The plastic surgery of interest is only intended to have aesthetic effects, but the procedure has some risks and leads to a higher mortality rate in the treatment arm compared to the control arm.
 We also expect unmeasured common causes ($U$) of death and quality of life (e.g., comorbidities, socioeconomic status etc.).

 The data generating process of this hypothetical trial is reflected in the causal DAG in Figure \ref{fig:dag_general}.
-Without further assumptions, the comparison of outcomes under treatment and control, restricted to survivors, cannot be interpreted causally: Because $D$ is affected by treatment and shares common causes with the outcome, conditioning on $D$ generally induces a non-causal association between treatment and outcome, that is, collider stratification bias\cite{hernan2010causal, hernan2004structural, banack2024collider}.
+Without further assumptions, the comparison of outcomes under treatment and control, restricted to survivors, cannot be interpreted causally: because $D$ is affected by treatment and shares common causes with the outcome, conditioning on $D$ generally induces a non-causal association between treatment and outcome, that is, collider stratification bias\cite{hernan2010causal, hernan2004structural, banack2024collider}.

-Suppose that, during the study period, treatment only affects mortality through intraoperative adverse events, such as severe reactions to anesthetics.
-Let $D_A \in \{0,1\}$ indicate death due to intraoperative adverse events.
-Specifically, $D_A=1$ indicates a fatal intraoperative adverse event that occurred in a short time window after randomization.
+Suppose that, during the study period, treatment only affects mortality through adverse events, for example because the anesthetic can induce fatal reactions.
+Let $D_A \in \{0,1\}$ indicate a fatal anesthetic-related adverse event that occurred in a short time window after randomization.
 For our methodological results, it is important that $D_A$ mediates all the effect of $A$ on $D$.
-In particular, the plastic surgery only affects mortality through the intraoperative adverse events.
+In particular, the plastic surgery only affects mortality through the anesthetic-related adverse events.
 Although $D_A$ is unmeasured in the study, it will have an important role in our arguments.